NicholasLam1/cse15l-lab-reports/lab-report-3-week-5.md

 224:        to the sciences will be an excellent investment by developing nations in terms of
 ```

+This is searching through the contents of the technical/plos/journal.pbio.0020001.txt file for any instances of science and prints out which line it came from and the corresponding line.
+This is useful since it can pinpoint where in the text that specific word is located.
+The number of the lines the word is located can also give a sense of the distribution of the word in the article.

 ```
 [cs15lfa22ln@ieng6-202]:docsearch:153$ grep -n "biodiversity" technical/plos/journal.pbio.0020001.txt
 200:        Climate change and biodiversity research, for example, urgently need the scientific input
 213:            Climate change and biodiversity research urgently need the scientific
 ```

+This is searching through the contents of the technical/plos/journal.pbio.0020001.txt file for any instances of biodiversity and prints out which line it came from and the corresponding line.
+This is useful since it can pinpoint where in the text that specific word is located and how many lines.